RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 "WHERE pf.price_year IN (2006, 2018) AND (pf.foodstuff_name LIKE '%mléko%' OR pf.foodstuff_name LIKE '%chléb%')"

-These conditions will ensure that only records in year 2006 and 2018 will be displayed, and at the same time only food categories with 'mléko' or 'chléb' in their name will be displayed.
+These conditions ensure that only records in year 2006 and 2018 are displayed, and at the same time only food categories with 'mléko' or 'chléb' in their name are displayed.

-The nested query is now complete and executing it will show us a table with 4 columns and 4 records: the mean prices for 1 kg of bread and 1 l of milk in 2006 and 2018.

-The nested query is now complete and its execution shows us a table with 4 columns and 4 records: mean prices for 1 kg of bread (chléb) and 1 l of milk (mléko) in year 2006 and 2018.
+The nested query is now complete and its execution shows us a table with 4 columns and 4 records: mean prices for 1 kg of bread (chléb) and 1 liter of milk (mléko) in year 2006 and 2018.

 Afterwards, the tables were linked through common years: